Geoscientist-In-Training Certificate Requirements

 to "GIT Certification Requirements."
 If you meet these requirements, then you should:

-4. Have all universities from which you received (or will receive) geoscience degrees submit transcripts to the LBOPG office at 9643 Brookline Ave., Ste.
+- Have all universities from which you received (or will receive) geoscience degrees submit transcripts to the LBOPG office at 9643 Brookline Ave., Ste.
 101, Baton Rouge, LA 70809.
+Alternatively, institutions can send electronic transcripts to apply.org or through any secure electronic transcript delivery service.
 You can make the requests for transcripts after your junior year in college.
 You do not need to wait until graduation.

-5. When the application is complete, send your payment of $100 for GIT certification to LBOPG, 9643 Brookline Ave., Ste.
+- When the application is complete, send your payment of $100 for GIT certification to LBOPG, 9643 Brookline Ave., Ste.
 101, Baton Rouge, LA 70809, with a note that you are applying for GIT certification.
+Alternatively, you can pay online from the LBOPG.org website by selecting "Pay Online" and following the instructions from there.
+A $5 convenience is charged for online payments.

 *Note: the undergraduate course of study should consist of at least four years of study and include at least thirty semester hours or forty-five quarter hours of credit in geoscience, of which at least twenty semester hours or thirty quarter hours of credit must be in upper-level college courses.